 The Sheraton Aggie Grey is a modern, Western-style resort hotel located in the heart of Apia, Samoa.
 It is a beautiful and comfortable resort with fabulous service and family-friendly amenities.
 The location is wonderful.
 You will love the views while your kids will love the pool.
 I highly recommend staying at the Aggie Grey while in Apia.
 It is our go-to hotel in Samoa.
-For more recommendations for your vacation to Samoa, see our posts on Paddles, a local’s guide to Samoa, and To Sua Ocean Trench.
+For more recommendations for your vacation to Samoa, see our posts on why we love family vacations to Samoa, Paddles, a local’s guide to Samoa, and To Sua Ocean Trench.
 Happy travels!

 P.S.
 Need help finding the best places to go on your family vacations?
 My Ultimate USA Bucket List for Families will instantly give you 60 of the best vacation destinations for families in the United States!
 Get it for FREE in the box below and start planning your next trip today!
 Plus, as a bonus, you will receive my weekly email newsletter full of family trip tips and inspiration!